Skip to Content

 They receive young performers from all over the United States and from different parts of the world, so it’s a diverse experience for everyone who attends.

 The original goal of the Harand Camp of the Theatre Arts, which was created by sisters Sulie & Pearl Harand, was to create a place where boys and girls could laugh and play.
-The camp curriculum focuses on musical theater, particularly on community and equal opportunity.
+This theater summer camp curriculum focuses on musical theater, particularly on community and equal opportunity.

 The camp’s founders were well known in Chicago’s rings of theater, and their camp still runs midway between Chicago, IL, and Milwaukee, WI.
 The camp is situated on the shores of Lake Michigan, and in addition to performing facilities, the campus also hosts a swimming pool, sports courts for volleyball and basketball, a food court, dorms, and more.